 - Most importantly: you’re properly sanitizing and disinfecting your pool.
 I’ll help with this one here.

 Want the quick pick for a virus-killing pool?
-Circulation is everything, and the Energy Star Variable Speed In Ground Torrent Cyclone Pool Pump is the way to go.
-It’s quiet and cool, saves big time on energy costs, and comes with a lifetime warranty.
+Circulation is everything, and the the 1.5 HP Energy Star Variable Speed In Ground Blue Torrent Cyclone Pump is the way to go.
+It’s quiet and cool, saves big time on energy costs, and comes with a two-year warranty.

 What is Chlorine and How Does It Ensure Safe Swimming?